William Morris: Textile experimentation and political embrace: 1875–1880

-In summer 1876 Jenny Morris was diagnosed with epilepsy.
+In summer 1876, Jenny Morris was diagnosed with epilepsy.
 Refusing to allow her to be societally marginalised or institutionalised, as was common in the period, Morris insisted that she be cared for by the family.
 When Janey took May and Jenny to Oneglia in Italy, the latter suffered a serious seizure, with Morris rushing to the country to see her.
 They then proceeded to visit a number of other cities, including Venice, Padua, and Verona, with Morris attaining a greater appreciation of the country than he had on his previous trip.
 In April 1879 Morris moved the family home again, this time renting an 18th-century mansion on Hammersmith's Upper Mall in West London that was owned by the novelist George MacDonald.
-Morris names it Kelmscott House and re-decorated it according to his own taste.
+Morris named it Kelmscott House and re-decorated it according to his own taste.
 In the House's grounds he set up a workshop, focusing on the production of hand-knotted carpets.
 Excited that both of his homes were along the course of the River Thames, in August 1880 he and his family took a boat trip along the river from Kelmscott House to Kelmscott Manor.

 Morris became politically active in this period, coming to be associated with the radicalist current within British liberalism.
 He joined the Eastern Question Association (EQA) and was appointed the group's treasurer in November 1876.
 EQA had been founded by campaigners associated with the centre-left Liberal Party who opposed Prime Minister Benjamin Disraeli's alliance with the Ottoman Empire; the Association highlighted the Ottoman massacre of Bulgarians and feared that the alliance would lead Disraeli to join the Ottomans in going to war with the Russian Empire.
 Morris took an active role in the EQA campaign, authoring the lyrics for the song "Wake, London Lads!" to be sung at a rally against military intervention.
 Morris eventually became disillusioned with the EQA, describing it as being "full of wretched little personalities".
 He nevertheless joined a regrouping of predominantly working-class EQA activists, the National Liberal League, becoming their treasurer in summer 1879; the group remained small and politically ineffective, with Morris resigning as treasurer in late 1881, shortly before the group's collapse.